-At the Law Offices of John Day, our award-winning attorneys are highly-skilled at investigating motor vehicle accidents like tractor-trailer crashes.
+At The Law Offices of John Day, P.C. our award-winning attorneys are highly-skilled at investigating motor vehicle accidents like tractor-trailer crashes.
 We know how to carefully preserve evidence so there is not a spoliation of evidence issue that prevents you from receiving the compensatory damages you and your family deserve.
 We also ensure every avenue of recovery including product liability, uninsured motorist coverage, liquor liability and punitive damages are considered and pursued, if appropriate, in your case.

 If you or a loved one has sustained a spinal cord injury in a bus, tractor-trailer, car, bicycle or motorcycle accident, do what our satisfied clients have already done: call us today to schedule a free, no-obligation consultation.
 We handle all spinal cord injury cases on a no-fee unless we win basis.
 Contact us online or call us at 615-742-4880 or toll-free at 866.812.8787 to discuss the compensatory damages and punitive damages you may be entitled to receive for your injuries.

 - Types of Spinal Cord Injuries

 - Spinal Cord Injuries Caused by Motor Vehicle Accidents